 This is what you need to know about leveling in WoW Classic

 Leveling in WoW Classic lacks a lot of the amenities that we take for granted playing the live game in 2019.
-There are some obvious ones — no heirlooms, for example — but also some changes that have taken place over the past fifteen years that are generally defined as quality of life changes and which are not at all present in this version of the game.
+There are some obvious ones — no heirlooms, for example — but some changes over the past 15 years that are generally defined as quality of life changes are not at all present in this version of the game.

-Luckily, since it’s patch 1.12 we’re exploring, we have some of those quality of life improvements.
+Luckily, since WoW Classic runs patch 1.12, we have some of those quality of life improvements.
 For example, the cost to respec your talents started decaying over time (by 5g per month to a minimum of 10g), making it somewhat feasible to change your talents occasionally.
-This isn’t WoW 1.0 which was so fundamentally broken in so many ways that I don’t think anyone would be clamoring for those problems to return.
+This isn’t WoW 1.0 which was broken in so many ways that I don’t think anyone would be clamoring for those problems to return.

 But if you’re intending to play on the Classic servers, you’ll have to put up with some of these oddities and inconveniences.
 Here are a few things you’ve forgotten — or never even knew — about leveling in vanilla WoW.

 Everything moves slowly in Classic

 You are going to level a lot more slowly than you’re used it.
 For starters, there are fewer flight points, your Hearthstone is on a 60-minute cooldown, and the concept of centralized quest flow that debuted in Cataclysm doesn’t really exist.